longhornadam/QuizForge/LLM_Modules/QuizForge_Base_Module.md

   - Tier 1 may use a “Word Bank”
 - **ESSAY**
   - Any length of written response — short answer, paragraph, multi-paragraph
-  - Can include scaffolds (sentence frames, etc.)
+  - Can include scaffolds in the prompt (sentence frames, etc.)
 - **FILEUPLOAD**
   - Student uploads a file (PDF, image, document, code)